 An appointment will be arranged with our Specialist Remedial Surveyor who will either meet you at the property or organise to pick up a set of keys to access the property whenever convenient for the vendor/agents.

 Prior to our damp and timber survey, usually a survey scope will be sent out to you via email detailing our inspection for you to confirm or inspection instructions.
 At this point if any instructions have been misinterpreted you should contact us immediately for clarification and amendment.

 The damp and timber survey would then be carried out at the agreed time and date following your instructions detailed within our damp and timber survey scope.

 At this point the survey notes will be prepared and passed into the office.
 The report will then be compiled describing the observations made on the day of the damp and timber survey after which recommending any relevant works/treatments.
 Should you have any questions once you have received your damp and timber report the surveyors contact details will be present on the report for you to contact him directly with any questions relating to the damp and timber report.

 This whole process of carrying out the damp and timber survey, finalising notes, passing the notes on to the office and compiling the damp and timber report usually takes up to five working days.
 Once the report has been finalised the damp and timber report will then be sent to you via email.

-Our specialist damp and timber surveyors carry out damp and timber surveys throughout North Wales, guiding homeowners with damp and/or timber problems or through the selling/re-mortgaging of their property.
+Our specialist damp and timber surveyors carry out damp and timber surveys throughout North, Mid & South Wales, guiding homeowners with damp and/or timber problems or through the selling/re-mortgaging of their property.
 People looking to purchase a property, first time buyers, clients moving up the property ladder, investors, landlords, property professionals such as architects, surveyors, housing associations, CADW to name just a few.
 All of which benefit from our damp and timber survey reports.